eclipse-kanto/update-manager/docs/current_state_specification.md

 ### Current State Representation

 The cloud backend (or any OTA update system) needs to keep track of the current state of the device.
-This current state information is relevant as input for the context pipeline for compiling future desired states and acts as an indicator of problems in applying a given desired state, if the current state is differs from the desired state, which may not be reached.
+This current state information is relevant as input for the context pipeline for compiling future desired states and acts as an indicator of problems in applying a given desired state, if the current state differs from the desired state, which may not be reached.

 For representing the current state of the device, the approach of a holistic inventory of hardware and software nodes will be applied.
 This model is using a graph structure consisting of three element types - hardware nodes, software nodes, associations.